Strength In Numbers: Four Types Of Group Therapy

 Dynamic group therapy

 This therapy group is often used in addiction to overcome addictive behaviors and substance use disorder (sometimes known as substance abuse).
 Dynamic groups can also be effective in treating depression and other mental health conditions.
 The group focuses on deficits in managing behavior, which can also lead to poor health care.
-An example of one popular type of dynamic group therapy is AA, a group that focuses specifically on substance use disorder as it applies to alcohol, with a goal of help its members live sober.
+An example of one popular type of dynamic group therapy is AA.
+This group focuses specifically on substance use disorder as it applies to alcohol to help its members live sober.

 Psychoeducation group therapy